natergj/excel4node/README.md

         password: 'Password',    // This does not encrypt the workbook,
         userName: 'John Doe'     // and users can still open the workbook as read-only.
     },
-    allowInterrupt: false        // do not asynchrously forEach loops });
+    allowInterrupt: false        // do not asynchronously forEach loops });
 ```